katalyst/koi-template/README.md

    * --skip-action-cable: we're not providing support for action_cable
    * --skip-action-mailer: we're not providing support for action_mailer
    * --skip-action-mailbox: we're not providing support for action_mailbox
-   * --skip-active-job: we're not providing support for active_job
-   * --skip-bootsnap: we're not using bootsnap
    * --skip-dev-gems: we do not need dev gems
    * --skip-jbuilder: we do not need jbuilder
    * --skip-system-test: we have set up system tests with rspec and cuprite